peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public int GetDigitCount();

+<b>Deprecated.</b> This method may overflow.
+Use GetDigitCountAsEInteger instead.

 Returns the number of decimal digits used by this integer.

 <b>Return Value:</b>

 The number of digits in the decimal form of this integer.
 Returns 1 if this number is 0.

+<b>Exceptions:</b>

+ * System.OverflowException:
+The return value would exceed the range of a 32-bit signed integer.

 <a id="GetDigitCountAsEInteger"></a>
 ### GetDigitCountAsEInteger

     public PeterO.Numbers.EInteger GetDigitCountAsEInteger();

-Returns the number of decimal digits used by this integer.
+Returns the number of decimal digits used by this integer, in the form of an arbitrary-precision integer.

-TODO: Adjust this documentation for this new API

 <b>Return Value:</b>